allthingsnew/grid-it/README.md

 * Fixed Gutters Based on Font Size
 * Full Semantic Control

+To see Grid-It in action be sure to check out our [demo page](http://allthingsnew.github.com/grid-it/).

 ## Installation & Usage

 To get started do one of the following: